Podcasts for Church Leaders (2022 Edition)

-If you’re an avid podcast listener, or you don’t know where to start, here are some recommendations to help you in your church ministry.
+If you’re a podcast listener, or you'd like to be, here are some recommendations to help you in your church ministry.

-I am quite a podcast fan and have been privileged to help start FIEC’s first podcast, In:Dependence, this year.
-On the commute to the office, on a run, whilst I’m washing up – I love to redeem those times by listening to experiences, knowledge, and gospel encouragement through podcasts.
+On the commute to the office, on a run, or whilst I’m washing up – I love to redeem the time by listening to experiences, knowledge, and gospel encouragement through podcasts.
+And a significant part of my job is producing and promoting FIEC’s own podcast, In:Dependence.

-Here are some recommendations from me, and some of the other staff at FIEC, of podcasts that have been helpful during 2021 or are continuing into 2022.
+Here are some recommendations from me, and some of the other staff at FIEC, of podcasts that have been helpful during 2023 and into the new year.

 I pray they will aid you in serving your church and sharing the gospel!